 Weak industry conditions in 2019 negatively impacted the Company's results of operations and cash flows and may continue to do so in the future.
-In order to decrease the Company's indebtedness and maintain the Company's liquidity levels suifficient to meet its commitments, the Company undertook a number of actions, including minimizing capital expenditures and further reducing its recurring operating expenses.
+In order to decrease the Company's indebtedness and maintain the Company's liquidity levels sufficient to meet its commitments, the Company undertook a number of actions, including minimizing capital expenditures and further reducing its recurring operating expenses.
 The Company believed that even after taking these actions, it would not have sufficient liquidity to satisfy its debt service obligations and meet its other financial obligations.
 On March 20, 2020 (the "Petition Date"), the Company filed a voluntary petition commencing a case under chapter 11 of title 11 of the U.S. Code in the United States Bankruptcy Court for the Eastern District of New York.
-On August 7, 2020, the Company and Auctus, the Company's largest unsecured creditor and a stockholder as of the Petition Date, filed an Amended Joint Plan of Reorganization (the "Plan").
+On August 7, 2020, the Company and Auctus, the Company's largest unsecured creditor and a stockholder as of the Petition Date, filed an Amended Joint Plan of Reorganization (the "Plan") and on October 30, 2020, the Bankruptcy Court entered an order (the "Confirmation Order") confirming the Plan, as amended.
+Amendments to the Plan are reflected in the Confirmation Order.
 On November 16, 2020 (the "Effective Date"), the Plan became effective.

-The Company incurred costs after the Petition Date associated with the reorganization, primarily unamortized debt discount and postpetition professional fees.
-In accordance with applicable guidance, costs associated with the bankruptcy proceedings have been recorded as reorganization items, net within the accompanying unaudited condensed consolidated statements of operations for the three months ended March 31, 2021 and 2020.
-Reorganization items, net for the three months ended March 31, 2021 and 2020, were \$- and \$2,580,110, respectively, representing cash used in operating activities.
+The Company incurred costs after the Petition Date associated with the reorganization, primarily unamortized debt discount and post petition professional fees.
+In accordance with applicable guidance, costs associated with the bankruptcy proceedings have been recorded as reorganization items, net within the accompanying unaudited condensed consolidated statements of operations for the three and six months ended June 30, 2021 and 2020.
+Reorganization items, net for the three and six months ended June 30, 2021 were \$- and for the three and six months ended June 30, 2020, were \$3,361,416 and \$781,306, respectively, representing cash used in operating activities.

-Reorganization items, net for the three months ended March 31, 2021 and 2020, consisted of the following:
+Reorganization items, net for the three and six months ended June 30, 2020, consisted of the following: